andrewvunguyen/myprofile/README.md

 I am currently working towards a degree in Business, majoring in Logistics and Supply Chain Management.
 Although I possess certain skills required of a supply chain management candidate, these skills are not yet sharp and proficient enough.

 ### Plan
+My plan to reach my ideal job is to first complete my degree.
+In my final year of studies, I will find an internship to gain some practical experience.
+After graduating, I will apply for an entry-level job in the field, to gain further experience.
+I will then apply for a mid-level position a few years later, to consolidate my skills and increase my responsibilities.
+Once I feel confident, I will apply for a managerial position.

 ____________________________________________________________________________________________